opensource111111/tekken-8-mod-manager/README.md

    Dependence
     - Install Python: https://www.python.org/

-      In the python terminal type and install one at a time:
+      In the command prompt type and install one at a time:
         - pip install glfw
         - pip install numpy
         - pip install PyOpenGL